A Review of a Vintage Monolux Refractor Telescope

 re-test the out of focus images by looking at a pseudo star image.
 My pseudo

-star image was the sun's reflection off of a power transform insulator some 1/4
+star image was the sun's reflection off of a power transformer insulator some

-of a mile away.
-The curved surface of the insulator gave a reflection that
+1/4 of a mile away.
+The curved surface of the insulator gave a solar reflection

 following the procedure carefully I was able to find an arrangement of the